How to become a real estate agent

-It’s finally time to take your real estate licensure exam.
+Here are a few quick tips we have learned from a broker who teaches classes as his real estate business.
+It’s finally time to take your real estate license exam.
 Pass this and you will be a bonafide real estate agent.
 Follow these tips to make things go as smoothly as possible:

-- Eat a light breakfast that will be easy on your stomach.
+- Complete a light breakfast that will be easy on your stomach.

 - Know all the details ahead of time regarding parking and other logistics.

 - Plan to arrive at least thirty minutes ahead of schedule.